-Like all shop and working drawings, the contractor needs to allow for sufficient review time of the shop drawings before scheduling fabrication, see Subsection 105.03.
+Like all shop and working drawings, the Contractor needs to allow for sufficient review time of the shop drawings before scheduling fabrication (see Subsection 105.03).
 The Resident Engineer should do an initial review of all shop and working drawings as recommended in Subsection 105.03 of this manual.
 Then shop drawings should be forwarded to the Designer of the steel structure (either a design consultant or a design team within ADOT) for final review and approval.

-Once approved, a copy of all shop and working drawings should be sent to the Bridge Project Manager for Steel Fabrication and Inspection in Bridge Group assigned to oversee the project.
-The Bridge Project Manager will forward approved drawings to the On Call Structural Steel Fabrication Inspection Consultant, who will oversee the shop fabrication of the steel structure for the Department.
-A copy should also be given to the inspector.
+Once approved, two copies of all shop and working drawings should be sent to the Bridge Project Engineer in Bridge Group assigned to oversee the project.
+The Bridge Project Engineer will forward approved drawings to the shop Inspector who would oversee the shop fabrication of the steel structure for the Department.
+A copy should also be given to the Inspector.

 The fabricator's detailed shop and erection drawings, after approval by the Designer of the steel structure, become a part of the Project Plans and are used in place of the Project Plans insofar as fabrication and erection details are concerned.
-If the inspector or Resident Engineer finds something in the Project Plans contrary to what is shown in the approved shop and working drawings, the Designer of the steel structure should be called for clarification.
+If the Inspector or Resident Engineer finds something in the Project Plans contrary to what is shown in the approved shop and working drawings, the Designer of the steel structure should be called for clarification.

-A PDF of the shop drawings must be included with the as-built plans for any bridge structures, refer to Subsection 105.03 Standard Specifications.
+Reproducible shop drawings (mylars or sepias) must be included with the as-built plans for any bridge structures (refer to Subsection 105.03 Standard Specifications).